gitlabhq/gitlabhq/doc/development/code_review.md

 ## Having your code reviewed

-Please keep in mind that code review is a process that can take multiple iterations, and reviewer may spot things later that they may not have seen the first time.
+Please keep in mind that code review is a process that can take multiple iterations, and reviewers may spot things later that they may not have seen the first time.

 - The first reviewer of your code is _you_.
 Before you perform that first push